 "Compensation and Benefits" was actually the 7th highest-ranking response.
 And worse, 78% of departures were related to “Preventable Losses,” meaning there’s a lot that businesses can do to prevent turnover.

 HR teams have long sought tools to survey happiness and record quarterly NPS scores, but one issue remains: Happiness is pretty hard to measure.

 A study on employee retention found that over 50% of employees surveyed said that neither their manager, or any other leader in the company, asked them about their job satisfaction or future with the organization.
 What gives?

 The High Cost of Turnover

 The cost of bad employee experience can be a crippling force on your business.
-A 2018 study estimated that rising annual turnover costs in the United States could soon exceed $600 billion per year, and a Gallup study from 2019 estimated that the average cost to replace an employee is between 6 months and 2 years worth of their annual salary.
+A 2018 study estimated that rising annual turnover costs in the United States could soon exceed $600 billion per year, and a Gallup study estimated that the average cost to replace an employee is between 6 months and 2 years worth of their annual salary.

 So what’s the solution to the costly problem of maintaining workplace happiness?

 Numerous studies have shown that a regular, consistent mindfulness practice can develop resilience, mitigate the effects of workplace stress, increase creativity, and foster compassion at work.
 Translation?
 Happiness.

 Researchers in 2019 concluded that mindfulness helped restaurant workers in fast-paced environments cope with stressful situations, and that mindfulness may guard against emotional exhaustion at work, which contributes to turnover rate.